Mid-term strategy: months or quarters Manage projects and track status

 Construct a roadmap to achieve your quarterly goals.
 Create a goal for the quarter as a whole, then break out into teams to identify objectives to be measured by key results.
 This roadmap will be used to generate a goal with measurable objectives and results.
 It can be used as a running record to evaluate progress.

-The product goal and OKR (objective and key results) need to be defined collaboratively before any teamwork can begin.
+The product goal and OKRs (objective and key results) need to be defined collaboratively before any teamwork can begin.
 What is the goal for the quarter and what objectives need to be met to reach that goal?
 The key results are the measurements that will monitor whether you're meeting your objectives.

 Teams need to be identified and their contributions to meeting the goals and specific objectives defined.
 Teams for product development could be sales and marketing, as well as research and development.